 Civil society traditions

-The antagonism between the APC and the SLPP led to violent clashes in the run-up to the general elections in March 2018.
-This was not unexpected.
-Despite an agreement to prevent violence between party supporters, signed by both parties in 2009, their radicalized youth organizations are prone to the use of violence.
+Political violence is common.
+The electorate is polarized between the SLPP and the APC.
+Both parties received roughly half the vote in the last general election in 2018.
+Despite an agreement to prevent violence between party supporters, signed by both parties in 2009, their radicalized youth organizations remain prone to inciting it.

 Conflict intensity